Plagiarism

 Background

 Cases of plagiarism by trainees are rare, but given the programme’s status as a postgraduate professional doctorate, plagiarism has implications in terms of fitness to practise.
-It is also important that inadvertent plagiarism can occur through a lack of knowledge of appropriate referencing devices.
+It is also important to be aware that inadvertent plagiarism can occur through a lack of knowledge of appropriate referencing practices.

 E-learning on what constitutes plagiarism (and why it is important not to engage in it knowingly or accidentally) is included in the induction to the programme.
 If trainees at any stage in their training need advice on whether text which they are producing constitutes plagiarism or not, they can discuss this informally with a member of staff.
 Trainees are also encouraged to use the university’s resources on avoiding plagiarism.
 The programme is committed to providing every opportunity for uncertainties and ambiguities to be clarified before the formal assessment stage.
 Consequently, this does mean that, should plagiarism be detected in a trainee’s work, lack of knowledge or uncertainty about whether this constituted plagiarism will not be considered an adequate or mitigating justification.